Food and wine pairings: The Loire Valley

-The Loire offers such a wide range of distinctive red and white wines that food and wine pairing options can sometimes seem endless.
-We give you an overview of the basics.
+The Loire Valley offers such a wide range of distinctive red and white wines that food and wine pairing options can sometimes seem endless.
+Here we have an overview of the basics, so you can enjoy these fabulous wines in all their glory.

 Most red wines in the Loire appellations of Saumur-Champigny, Chinon, Bourgueil, Saint-Nicolas de Bourgueil and Anjou are produced with Cabernet Franc.
 This grape variety, also widely used in Saint-Emilion, produces rather tannic (less so than Cabernet Sauvignon) and pleasantly fruity wines.
 The Loire also produces some Pinot Noir, particularly in Sancerre.

 Lighter cuvées of Cabernet Franc, generally produced on light soils of gravel or sand, at the bottom of slopes and close to rivers, give wines with crunchy fruit and light tannins.
-These go well with aperitif selections like a charcuterie board, especially when uncorked young (1-4 years) to enjoy the fruit.
+These go well with aperitif selections like a charcuterie board, especially when uncorked young (1-4 years after the harvest) to enjoy the fruit.
 Most Sancerre reds fit into this category.

 More ambitious reds, from well-exposed hillsides, give wines with a wider range of food pairing options: this holds particularly true for several domains in Saumur-Champigny, Chinon and Bourgueil.
 These fuller-bodied wines, often matured in barrels, have tannins perfectly made for pairing with hearty red meats, lamb stew or meats in sauce.